Day Trip to Strategic Missile Base

 Press the Big Red Button – Missile launch

 For an additional ticket, you will be allowed to sit in the seat behind the missile launch control panel and simulate part of the missile launch.
-The main thing is that two persons have to push the launch button simultaneously.
-Immediately, the lights of the monitors will start flickering and giving an alarm sound indicating combat mode.
+The main thing is that two people have to push the launch button simultaneously.
+Immediately, the lights of the monitors will start flickering and give an alarm sound indicating combat mode.

 Unique Experience Visiting this Museum

-I would recommend this trip to all the military topic fans, those who are interested in the Second World War and the Soviet past.
+I would recommend this trip to all military history fans, as well as those interested in the Second World War and the Soviet past.
 It is a unique experience that you can have only in two places in the world, and Ukraine is one of them.
-The tours are provided by the Ukrainian former military officers who in the past served in this military base.
-So, you will definitely need an English-speaking guide who will translate for you the tour.
-As a passionate lover of military and Second World war topics, I would be happy to organize the day trip to the Museum of Strategic Missile Forces for you.
+The tours are provided by Ukrainian former military officers who served at this base in the past.